chronologic/ethereum-alarm-clock/docs/claiming.rst

 Alice will receive the 100 wei payment, while Bob will receive no payment as well as having paid the gas costs for his execution transaction that was rejected.
-Suppose that the gas cost Bob has now incurred are 25 wei.
+Suppose that the gas cost Bob has now incurred is 25 wei.

 In this situation we could assume that Alice and Bob have a roughly 50% chance of successfully executing any given transaction request, but since 50% of their